-Former student.
-Currently studying Bachelor of Music at the Staatliche Hochschule für Musik und Darstellende Kunst Stuttgart.
+Former horn student.
+Currently studying bachelors of music at the Staatliche Hochschule fur Music un Darstellende Kunst in Stuttgart, Germany.

 “I’ve known Robert as a colleague for over 10 years.
 We both worked as music teachers at the same school in Bangkok, Thailand.
-As head of the music department, I have had the pleasure of working very closely with Robert, observe him in many lessons and attend his many performances.
+As head of the music department, I have had the pleasure of working very closely with Robert, observe him in many lessons, and attend his many performances.
 Robert is a very dedicated teacher and is willing to go the extra mile for his students.
 His lessons are very structured, with always high student engagement.
-He is extremely knowledgable, kind, understanding and supportive towards all his students.
-This encouraging, friendly and approachable style always tells me that he really loves what he is doing.
+He is extremely knowledgeable, kind, understanding, and supportive of all his students.
+This encouraging, friendly, and approachable style always tells me that he really loves what he is doing.
 Robert instills a love for music in his students, which results in his classes being very popular, and with high student participation.
 I would always hear from his students that they enjoy attending his lessons!
 Robert is a great musician and plays many instruments and it was a pleasure working together with him for so many years".

 Picture if you will a very tall (6.6) slender man and a fluffy 5.4 lady with their ankles tied together to participate in the 3-legged race.
 Picture as well the length of their legs and the width of their individual strides and you’ll have a perfect visual of how Robert Boer and Judye Byrum met for the 1st time.
 It was the Annual Ruamrudee International School’s Games Day and the year was 2006.

-Robert’s possesses a wealth of musical knowledge, styles, techniques and shares this knowledge generously.
+Robert possesses a wealth of musical knowledge, styles, techniques, and shares this knowledge generously.
 He never settles for mediocrity.
 While at RIS Robert instituted a Jazz Band open to any student who wanted a challenge to learn a different kind of music.
 It was a huge success and as a result of the band’s success, they were asked to perform at school functions, mall events, and local festivals.

 I could go on and on about our adventures and how our friendship has endured but what I really want to express is that Robert is a wonderful human being with a love of music that is unparalleled.
 Be assured that you are getting a quality music teacher with only your best interests as his goal.